 How to Remove an Installed AC Window Unit in Orlando

-In Orlando and other parts of Florida, the Sunshine State lives up to its name every year, particularly during the lengthy summer.
+We assist with junk removal in Orlando, FL and other parts of Florida, the Sunshine State lives up to its name every year, particularly during the lengthy summer.
 From late May until mid to late November, temperatures rise steeply day after day, with little relief overnight.
 At its peak, summer days easily reach into the mid 90’s, with dew points rising into the mid to upper 70’s.
 The relative humidity, combined with the temperature, creates a heat index in the triple digits, into the low 100’s.

 If you have a wall-installed air conditioner that serves only as an eyesore anymore, you can yank it out and seal the hole yourself.
 Just make sure to get appropriate siding or other material to patch the exterior of the house when you’re done.
 If you can’t find an exact match, you can have paint computer-matched to your existing color. —HGTV.com